-"Why do you think they build boats out of wood?
-It doesn't absorb water!"
+"Why do you think they build boats out of wood?"
 Meathead

 The proof is in the coloring

 1) This is a solid block of oak.
 It is about 2" x 2" x 1".
-On the exterior, on the left, you can see that some die has penetrated the soft part of the grain.
+On the exterior you can see that some die has penetrated the soft part of the grain.
 On the right, you can see a cross section after I cut the block in half.
 There is no visible penetration on the sides except for a thin crack in the wooden the top left.

-2) This is a chunk of cherry wood.
+2) This is a chunk of cherry.
 It is about 3" in diameter across the widest part.
 On the left you can see that the water stained the outside edge where the grain is running perpendicular to the camera.
 On the right you can see that the water penetrated through several cracks and along a few rough edges.
-But the wet wood is probably only about 5%.
+But the wet wood is probably only about 10%.

-3) This is a chip of cherry wood.
-It is About 1 1/4" long and 1/2" wide.
+3) This is a chip of cherry.
+It is about 1 1/4" long and 1/2" wide.
 On the left you can see the dye has lightly colored much of the surface, but if you snap the wood and inspect the cross section, the penetration is probably about 1/64".

 Conclusion.
 After 24 hours, water barely penetrates solid wood and slightly penetrates cracks.
 Most books recommend soaking for only an hour or two.
 Fogeddaboudit.

 Plank cooking is a method of cooking food on top of a wooden plank.
-The technique calls for soaking the plank in water for several hours.
+The technique calls for soaking the plank in water.
 The theory is that by soaking we prevent the plank from bursting into flame and the steam created on the top surface under the meat helps with cooking.
-As we know, not much water soaks into the plank, and not much steam hits the food, but if you don't soak it, you'll have a bonfire with your dinner the star of the show.
+Alas, not much water soaks into the plank, and not much steam hits the food, but if you don't soak it, you'll have a bonfire with your dinner the star of the show.
 Click here for more on planking.